At Balby Central Primary Academy we follow the Read, Write, Inc programme.

 These words do not fit the sound rules and are called irregular.
 We call them Red words and children learn to read them on sight (without sounding out the individual sounds).

 In 2020, Balby Central started their journey with the DfE English Hub.
 As a reading team, we work rigorously to challenge ourselves on the best ways to teach Phonics through Read Write Inc. Every term, we work alongside a RWI consultant and literacy specialist from the English Hub.
 Working with the Hub and RWI team ensures the team are challenged in their approach and staff are up-skilled constantly, with regular development days and team practice sessions working with the dedicated Phonics lead in school.

 For more information, follow the link to the Ruth Miskin Home Reading page.

 In the download section below, there is the parent meeting Powerpoint that took place in September 2021.
 On there you will find information on how to support your child at home and the reading behaviours that are taught.

 The Magic of Stories

 EYFS and KS1 follow 'The Magic of Stories' overview (see below).
-Children are exposed to a wide range of fiction, non fiction and poetry throughout the half term to instill a love of reading.
+Children are exposed to a wide range of fiction, non-fiction and poetry throughout the half term, designed to instill a love of reading.
 Each year group has their own reading spine of high quality texts full of exciting adventures to further develop the vocabulary and pleasure of reading!